Gopo's Little Man

-Gopo's Little Man (Romanian: Omuleṭul lui Gopo) is a humanoid character that appears in most of Ion Popescu-Gopo's animation films.
+Gopo's Little Man (Romanian: Omulețul lui Gopo) is a simplistic naked humanoid character that appears in most of Ion Popescu-Gopo's animation films.

 History and symbolism

 The Little Man first appears in A Brief History (1956), an animation film telling the story of the Universe and humankind from an evolutionary perspective.
 The trepidations caused by a dinosaur made a monkey fall off a tree and break its tail.
 The monkey then got off the ground under the appearance of The Little Man, who is then shown climbing a ladder.
 As he climbs, he successively turns into an Egyptian, a Greek, a Roman, a medieval knight, a Victorian gentleman, and a modern man.

 The Little Man explores the deep seas and then flies to space in a rocket (anticipating Yuri Gagarin's spaceflight by five years).